-Type A and B viruses are responsible for the large flu epidemics.
-Type C flu virus is more stable and usually causes milder respiratory symptoms.
-While the flu vaccine can help protect you from type A and B flu viruses, there is no immunization or flu shot for type C virus.
+Type A and B viruses cause the large seasonal outbreaks.
+Type C usually causes milder respiratory symptoms.
+While the flu vaccine can help protect you from types A and B, there is no immunization for type C virus.

-Type A flu viruses are found in many different animals, including ducks, chickens, pigs, whales, horses, and seals.
-Influenza B viruses circulate widely only among humans.
+Type A flu viruses are also found in many different animals, including ducks, chickens, pigs, whales, horses, and seals.
+Type B viruses only affect people.

 What Is a Flu Epidemic?

 Epidemics happen in a set area.

 The CDC says winter flu epidemics affect 300,000 to 600,000 people each year.
 About 200,000 people wind up in the hospital and between 3,000 and 49,000 don’t survive.